Italian citizenship by descent · Built for the 2025 reform

 We say no when it's no

 If you qualify, we'll say so.
-If you don't, we'll tell you that clearly and explain what — if anything — might still be available.
+If you don't, we'll tell you that clearly and explain what, if anything, might still be available.
 No false hope.

 Ready to find out where you stand?